ManideepTelukuntla/STA380-Part-II/README.md

 The ResNet-18 model outperformed the custom models, achieving almost 89% accuracy.
 This success illustrates the benefits of using deep learning architectures like ResNet in image classification tasks.
 Future enhancements could focus on fine-tuning and additional data preprocessing to further improve accuracy.
 ## 4. Data
-Created a seperate data directory to accommodate essential data files necessary for conducting the analysis.
+Data files necessary for conducting the analysis can be found at the following link: [Data Files](https://www.dropbox.com/scl/fi/y4yyzzxztxstzn2spto86/Data.zip?rlkey=2jumsil9nxcm0r7tfhp82ij06&dl=0)